 Fibonacci Number sequence: 0, 1, 1, 2, 3, 5, 8

 Base case: If input is less than 2 return the original input.

 Recursive step: If input greater than 0 call fib with number – 1 and number – 2

-A recursion tree allows us to gain insight into the workings of a recursive algorithm, the above diagram shows the recursion tree for the Fibonacci number for 6.
+A recursion tree allows us to gain insight into the workings of a recursive algorithm, the above diagram shows the recursion tree for the Fibonacci number 8.
 From it we note that there is lot of repetition in calculation, this could be avoided with the use momoization which we will discuss in a future article.